American Turf Stakes

-The American Turf Stakes is a Grade II American Thoroughbred horse race for three-year-olds run over a distance of 1 1/16 miles on turf held annually in early May on the Kentucky Derby day meeting at Churchill Downs in Louisville, Kentucky during the spring meeting.
+The American Turf Stakes is a Grade I American Thoroughbred horse race for three-year-olds run over a distance of 1 1/16 miles on turf held annually in early May on the Kentucky Derby day meeting at Churchill Downs in Louisville, Kentucky during the spring meeting.

 History

 The event was inaugurated on 2 May 1992 as the fourth race on the undercard of the Kentucky Derby day meeting.
 The event was won by Senor Tomas who run as a Peter Vestal trained entry with Correntino in a time of 1:43.10.

 The event was sponsored by Crown Royal from 1995 to 1998 and more recently by Ram Trucks from 2011 to 2019.

 The event was classified as Grade III in 1998.
 The American Graded Stakes Committee upgraded the race to its current Grade II status in 2010.

 The most notable winner of the event is the 2004 winner Kitten's Joy who as a three-year-old went on to finish second in the Breeders' Cup Turf to Better Talk Now and was voted as the U.S. Champion Male Turf Horse.
 His offspring have won this event three times: Banned (2011), Divisidero (2015) and Camelot Kitten (2016).

+From 2024, the winner of the race will receive a wildcard entry for the Epsom Derby.

+In 2025 the event was upgraded by the Thoroughbred Owners and Breeders Association to Grade I status.